small talk or real talk?

 but it’s only when you look behind those fears and desires that you will begin to discover who you really are. not who you thought you were. not who you want to be seen as. not what your friends and family recognise you as. not what the world wants you to be.

 it takes intense life experiences to remind us that frivolous desires can be most satisfactory and chasing them it’s worthwhile. a woman going through pregnancy will testify to the satiation of sweet cravings as an example. any endurance athlete will cherish that first sip of nutrients as if it were nectar of the gods, post activity.

 so what now?

-i tend to simplify both desires and fears as falling under the primal buckets of feeding, fucking and fighting. excuse my proclivity for the profane, maybe i just like being crass or maybe i have no class.
+i tend to simplify both desires and fears as falling under the primal buckets of. excuse my proclivity for the profane, maybe i just like being crass or maybe i have no class.

 regardless, we will find that culinary desires and fears rank feature often in our lists. tasting that rare single malt whiskey that you can’t yet afford to buy. savouring that exotic chilli that you have to travel to the Himalayas for.